 Language barriers are a major issue in the immigrant community.
 More than one million New Yorkers have limited English proficiency, which represents 28% of the foreign-born population of New York State.
 KCS seeks to alleviate this barrier by offering adult literacy courses.
 In addition to literacy, students also learn job readiness and basic computer skills.

-For this current FY’17, KCS offers 10 ESOL classes and 2 computer classes that currently serves over 400 total students.
-About 2,218 instructional hours will be completed by students through three city and state-funded contracts.
+For this current FY’19, KCS offers 13 ESOL classes and 2 citizenship classes that currently serves over 500 total students.
+About 2,800 instructional hours will be completed by students through three city and state-funded contracts.

 As the needs of the community grow, KCS will continue to develop innovative programs to serve the ELL (English Language Learners) population so that they can become more independent and self-sufficient members of our community.